 The Workers' Group at the ILO have put forward a solution to end this employer-driven deadlock.
-That solution is found in the ILO's constitution, which has a provision stating that when a dispute cannot be settled at the ILO, then it be referred to the International Court of Justice (ICJ) to make a binding, and independent judicial determination on the dispute.
+That solution is found in the ILO's constitution, which has a provision stating that when a dispute cannot be settled at the ILO itself, then it be referred to the International Court of Justice (ICJ) to make a binding, and independent judicial determination on the dispute.
 The Employers Group are trying to block the rule of law by opposing the referral to the ICJ.
 They appear not to want justice to prevail.

 Many governments support the Workers Group's demand to follow the ILO Constitution and take the case to the ICJ.
-In light of the SCC's recent decision that the right to strike is a constitutional right afforded to all workers, it seems more than reasonable and just that the Canadian government would support the Workers Group's proposal that this dispute at the ILO be referred to the ICJ.
+In light of the SCC's recent decision that the right to strike is a constitutional right afforded to all workers, it seems more than reasonable and just that the Canadian government, and all provincial and territorial governments, would support the Workers Group's proposal that this dispute at the ILO be referred to the ICJ.

-I encourage you to ensure that the Canadian government takes the same position at the March 2015 meeting of the ILO Governing Body by supporting the proposal of the Workers' Group to refer this ILO dispute to the ICJ.
+I am asking that you write the federal Minister of Labour, the Honourable Kellie Leitch, to let her know that your government supports the right to strike, in light of the recent SCC decision.
+I further suggest that you encourage her to ensure that the Canadian government takes the same position at the March 2015 meeting of the ILO Governing Body by supporting the proposal of the Workers' Group to refer this ILO dispute to the ICJ.

-On a final note, I would ask that you make a public statement on February 18, 2015, in favour of the constitutional right to strike of all Canadians.
-That day has been designated by the International Trade Union Confederation (ITUC) as an international day of action to defend the right to strike.
+On a final note, I would ask that you make a public statement on February 18, 2015 in favour of the constitutional right to strike of all Canadians.
+That day has been designated by, the International Trade Union Confederation (ITUC) as an international day of action to defend the right to strike.